Wills, Deceased Estates, Probate and Powers of Attorney

-It is important to consider what would happen if you became unable to manage your own affairs, even if the incapacity were temporary, for example due to a confinement in hospital.
+It is important to consider what would happen if you become unable to manage your own affairs, even if the incapacity were temporary, for example, due to confinement in a hospital.
 By setting up Enduring Powers of Attorney for personal and financial matters, you can empower people you trust to manage your affairs should you become physically or mentally incapacitated.

 A Medical Treatment Decision Maker is also available, to authorise trusted family members to make decisions about your medical treatment.
 These can be of great assistance to your treating medical team in the event you are unable to provide directions yourself, and they provide peace of mind that your doctors will be authorised to act in accordance with your wishes.